James-dothing/remote-file-storage/README.md

   - enter that into your broswer
   - enter your auth token
   - done! havee fun!
+- termux:
+  - do the same with linux but type ifconfig instead and add `:8080` and the back of the ip
 ## **Notes:**
 - yes i finally used linux it was great honestly but i'm gonna use it for servering only cuz i have many app many games that only compatible with window
 - i know that many many people have already made project like these even better than mine and i don't care i had fun making it and i'm proud of it